 On May 15, 2020, the Small Business Administration (SBA) and the U.S. Treasury Department released their much anticipated Loan Forgiveness Application and corresponding instructions (Forgiveness Application) for the Paycheck Protection Program (PPP), which includes updated guidance and a detailed procedure on how borrowers and lenders will calculate forgiveness.
-The SBA then released two interim final rules on May 22, 2020 regarding forgiveness and the process of review of PPP loans.
+The SBA's press release also announced the SBA will "soon issue regulations and guidance to further assist borrows as they complete their applications, and to provide lenders with guidance on their responsibilities." then released two interim final rules on May 22, 2020 regarding forgiveness and the process of review of PPP loans.
 Finally, legislation known as the Paycheck Protection Program Flexibility Act of 2020 (PPPFA) was passed by Congress on June 3, 2020 and is expected to be signed into law by President Trump imminently.